alice-and-eve/2025/index.md

 Founded as early as the 3rd century BC, Groningen has evolved into a lively and modern academic hub, while proudly maintaining its historical identity and welcoming atmosphere.

 Want to know more about Groningen?
-Visit [www.visitgroningen.nl](https://www.visitgroningen.nl).
+Visit <a href="https://www.visitgroningen.nl" target="_blank" rel="noopener noreferrer">www.visitgroningen.nl</a>.

 ## Accommodation